Algorithmic-Game-Theory/Evolutionary_Game_Stock_Market/README.md

 1. Open the terminal on your system.
 2. Execute the following command/script in a .bat file - `pip install pandas & pip install numpy & pip install maplotlib`

+## Stock Data Download

+For downloading the stock data (of the past year, or 5 years, etc.), follow the steps -
+1. Navigate to [Nasdaq Official Website](https://www.nasdaq.com/).
+Create an account on Nasdaq.
+2. Go to [Nasdaq Composite Index](https://www.nasdaq.com/market-activity/index/comp).
+Select _Historical_.
+3. Click on Download Data.
+It will download the data as a .csv file.
+4. Move the file to the same folder where the python scripts are present.
+5. Open the .csv file and change the header of 'Close/Last' to just 'Close'.
+6. Change the file name in line 12 of the _CoevolutionaryAlgo.py_ script to the csv file name.

+## Running the Script

+For executing the python scripts, follow these steps -
+1. Make sure both scripts - _FuzzyLogic.py_ and _CoevolutionaryAlgo.py_ are present in the same directory and the .csv Data files too.
+2. An IDE can be used with required Python extensions to build and run the code at the same time.
+In that case, just run the CoevolutionaryAlgo.py script.
+3. If an IDE is not present, run the following command on your terminal after navigating to the directory - `python .\CoevolutionaryAlgo.py `.
+4. A plot will  be displayed on Matplotlib api window.

+The plot will be of an alpha population (red), an omega population (green) and an ordinary population (blue).
+Along with this, a black plot (of stock price data) will be present.

+The alpha population and omega population follow the coevolutionary as well as genetic algorithm strategy, which evolve with market data and experience.
+The ordinary population doesn't evolve and so has on average a lower pay-off after playing for around 10-20 generations, each generation involving consecutive trading for 70 days.